The Special Ingredient in Your Energy Drink (It Isn’t Caffeine)

 Several studies have linked taurine with improved athletic performance, including coordination, strength, and endurance.

 In a study of middle-distance runners, supplementation improved overall performance.
-Another study of 11 healthy men between the ages of 18-20 pointed to its potential to improve overall exercise ability.
+Another study of 11 healthy men between the ages of 18 to 20 pointed to its potential to improve overall exercise ability.

 Unrelated to athletics, taurine is known for its overall support of heart, brain, and nerve health.
 For people with heart disease, including heart failure, it is often used to aid recovery.